 It is a pagan notion that God demands a human blood sacrifice for sin either now or later in hell to pay for sin.
-This idea is been absorbed into Romanism and further into Protestantism.
+This pagan idea has been absorbed into Romanism and further into Protestantism.
+It is a pagan idea that God punishes people for their sins by consigning them to hell.
+In other words, they pay for their sins.
+If this is the case, then Jesus didn't really pay the punishment for the sins of the wicked when He died on the cross.